 Carbon Tail Risk

 We estimate the effect of carbon emissions on left-tail risk for firms in the S&P 500 between 2010 and 2017.
 Higher carbon emissions increase downside risk, estimated in a forward-looking way from out-of-the-money put options.
-The effect of carbon emissions is concentrated among firms in high-emission industries, amplified at times when investor attention to global warming is high, and larger for firms with bigger institutional ownership.
-These findings provide some first evidence that investors incorporate information about carbon emissions when assessing corporate risk profiles.
-Higher emissions are also associated with higher uncertainty about firm fundamentals as perceived by market participants.
+This effect is concentrated among firms in high-emission industries and amplified at times when investor attention to global warming is higher.
+Higher emissions are also associated with higher market uncertainty about firm fundamentals.
+Finally, we show that the 2015 Paris Agreement significantly increased tail risk among high-emission firms.
+Our findings provide some first evidence that investors incorporate information about climate risks when assessing risk profiles.

 Keywords: carbon risk, tail risk, climate finance, climate risk